Wave-induced drift in third-order deep-water theory: Bichromatic waves

-The generic situation for particle paths in a bichromatic wave train is thus as follows: close to the surface the first order contributions dominate, giving the curlicue particle paths observed in Figure \ref{fig:Bichromatic-linear-particle-trajectories} and in Figure \ref{fig:Bichromatic-displacement-details}(b).
-The effect of difference harmonics is to retard slightly the forward motion of the particles, due to the slow moving (in deep water the group velocity is half the phase velocity) region of backward (negative) velocity under the highest crests observed in Figure \ref{fig:Bichromatic-horizontal-velocity-contours}.
-This retardation from second-order difference terms gives rise to the larger drift in the linear theory, observed in Figure \ref{fig:Bichromatic-displacement-details}(c).
+The generic situation for particle paths in a bichromatic wave train is thus as follows: close to the surface the first order contributions dominate, giving the curlicue particle paths observed in Figure \ref{fig:Bichromatic-free-surface-and-pp}(b).
+The effect of difference harmonics is to retard slightly the forward motion of the particles, due to the slow moving (in deep water the group velocity is half the phase velocity) region of backward (negative) velocity under the highest crests observed in Figure \ref{fig:Bichromatic-free-surface-and-pp}(e) and Figure \ref{fig:Bichromatic-horizontal-velocity-contours}.

 Deeper into the fluid column the effect of the first order free-modes becomes negligible.
 The fluid motion is dominated by the difference harmonic term $k_1-k_2$, and the particle paths behave essentially as those of a monochromatic wave with that wavenumber.
-This is clearly illustrated in Figure \ref{fig:Bichromatic-displacement-details}(d), where we see that the modes $k_1$ and $k_2$ which make up the first-order theory are only a small perturbation on the displacement due to the difference harmonic term.
+This is clearly illustrated in Figure \ref{fig:Bichromatic-free-surface-and-pp}(e), where we see that the modes $k_1$ and $k_2$ which make up the first-order theory are only a small perturbation on the displacement due to the difference harmonic term.

-It is worth pointing out the existence of a region beneath the bichromatic wave train where the particle displacement is largely against the direction of wave propagation, as seen between $t\approx[-5,5]$ in Figure \ref{fig:Bichromatic-displacement-details}(e), and indicated with yellow circles.
+It is worth pointing out the existence of a region beneath the bichromatic wave train where the particle displacement is largely against the direction of wave propagation, as seen between $t\approx[-5.2,5.2]$ s in Figure \ref{fig:Bichromatic-free-surface-and-pp}(e) (see markers '+').
 This should not be surprising, since it simply reflects the effective motion of the difference harmonic term as shown in panel (d).
-Despite the existence of this `return flow' -- which we shall encounter again in our discussion of wave groups -- the net particle motion remains forward at every depth in the fluid, as shown in Figure \ref{fig:Bichromatic-2nd-order} and Figure \ref{fig:Bichromatic-drift-1-2-3} below.
-Indeed, the relatively large displacement associated with difference harmonic terms at depth gives rise to the larger drift observed for the second-order solution.
+Despite the existence of this `return flow' -- which we shall encounter again in our discussion of wave groups -- the average particle drift over the period of the bichromatic group is in the direction of wave propagation at every depth in the fluid, as shown in Figure \ref{fig:Bichromatic-2nd-order} and Figure \ref{fig:Bichromatic-Stokes-drift-at-depth} below.
+Because the solution is periodic, over many periods the net effect of difference harmonics is to enhance forward drift, as shown in Figure \ref{fig:Bichromatic-Stokes-drift-at-depth}.